Saransh-cpp/Saransh-cpp/README.md

 # Hi there <img src="./Hi.gif" height="35px">

-(Read more about me, my achievements, my open-source work, etc. here - https://saransh-cpp.github.io/)
+(A better place to about me, my achievements, my open-source work, etc. is - https://saransh-cpp.github.io/)

 I am an engineering sophomore at Cluster Innovation Center, University of Delhi, pursuing a major in Information Technology and Mathematics.
 In daylight, I work towards my academic skills and professional commitments, and by night, I develop and maintain open-source research software, which I believe are the key to collaborative and reproducible research.